 - Be qualified to identify and evaluate energy efficiency opportunities in data centers;

-- Demonstrate proficiency in the use of the DOE Software Tool Suite;
+- Demonstrate proficiency in the use of the Data Center Profiler (DC Pro) and select Assessment Tools

 - Address energy opportunities in electrical systems, air management, HVAC, and IT equipment;